LudivineNiotou/cocos2dx_sdk/doc/windows/windows.md

 ```

 You can read more about special partners and how to integrate them in our [guide to special partners][special-partners].

+## <a id="additional-features">Additional features

+Once you have integrated the Adjust SDK into your project, you can take advantage of the following features.

 ### <a id="attribution-callback">Attribution callback